dharshanaraajesh2007-del/Codeforce-hackbattle-/README.md

 # Money Tree

 📊 **Money Tree** is a next-gen financial tracking platform that keeps your ledger alive, transparent, and interactive.
-Designed for hackathons, it combines **real-time updates, visual insights, and simple collaboration** to make managing money effortless.
+ it combines **real-time updates, visual insights, and simple collaboration** to make managing money effortless.

 ---